Uune: Tutorial

 Kaeja describes that they see, “Four, maybe five figures stand around in the room.
 They’re wearing dark clothing of some form, though you can’t tell quite what color it is through the glass.
 They seem to be doing something, and you see a glint of light reflect briefly off of something over one of their heads.
 You can tell there’s some kind of a muffled noise from inside, though you cannot tell what it is from here.”

-Now for those stealth rolls!
-Meanwhile to all this, Aien rolled his own observation and found that the coast is seemingly clear, which is knowledge our PCs can use as a resource to their advantage.
-Let’s look at the stealth action to see what we’re in for.
+Meanwhile to all this, Aien has been keeping watch and found that the coast is seemingly clear, which thankfully is knowledge our PCs can use as a resource to their advantage.

-Faelyn adds up his resources: his base die, the knowledge that the area around them is clear, his experience sneaking around for the mob, +2 for the fact that he’s already undetected, and two additional for the fact that the stained glass is hard to see through and it’s nighttime.
-He rolls all seven, and rolls 3 hits.
+Faelyn adds up his resources: his base die, the knowledge that the area around them is clear, his experience sneaking around for the mob, and two additional for the fact that the stained glass is hard to see through and it’s nighttime.
+He rolls all 5, and rolls 3 hits.
 He knows that’s not enough to get by, so he considers his options.
 He has 2 focus, so he spend both of those to make two more resources hit, getting him the needed 5.

-Hurada does similarly, and also succeeds, and the group continues on with their mission…
+Hurada does similarly, and also succeeds.
+From here, the group continues on with their mission through the rest of the session.

 Note: Do players need to know the difficulty?